-Reverend Harold Weaver taught a class called “7 Basic Needs of a Wife, 7 Basic Needs of a Husband” on Sunday nights at First Baptist Church, Columbia this spring.
+Reverend Weaver taught a class called “7 Basic Needs of a Wife, 7 Basic Needs of a Husband” on Sunday nights at our church this spring.
 We LOVED this class!
 Mr. Weaver has his theology straight and explains God’s design for marriage so well.

 During the class, he mentioned that in all of his years of ministry, whenever he sees a dominant wife marry a passive husband, the husband NEVER rises up and takes authority from his wife and begins leading.
 Not once.
 As a former dominant wife myself, I think this is a pretty important piece of information.
 And I love Rev. Weaver’s advice.
 He said that a dominant wife must use her leadership gifts to empower and encourage her husband’s leadership.
 He said it is very difficult for a passive husband to learn to lead.
 And he said it is very difficult for a dominant wife to learn to give up leading.
 BUT IT CAN BE DONE!
 I am proof of that!!!
 But the inverted relationship will NOT be made right until the WIFE yields the leadership and control.
 She must make the first move.
 And she must foster her husband’s learning and leadership gently with plenty of praise and admiration.
 The more she respects him, the more confidence he will gain and the better leader he will be!